ShaneCupid/ShaneCupid/README.md

 <p>Channeling my inner visionary to morph into a Machine Learning Engineer within the next 2-3 years.
 The tech future is ripe with opportunity!</p>

 <h4 align="left">🛠 Project Highlights:</h4>
-<p>Honing my Power BI skills through hands-on side projects, I'm not just telling stories with data but shaping them.
-I've partnered with <a href="https://rhinobrand.com" target="_blank">Rhino Brand</a>, applying ML analytics and developing AI tools to elevate their e-commerce strategy.
-It's a blend of art and science—using advanced Python and machine learning to transform data into decisions that drive business growth.</p>
+<p>Honing my skills in real estate automation and systems engineering, I'm not just telling stories with data but shaping them.
+I've partnered with <a href="https://www.buyer.maxpeakconsulting.com/home785706" target="_blank">Maxpeak Home Solutions</a>, applying automation and developing AI tools to elevate our real estate investment strategy.
+It's a blend of art and science—using advanced technologies and automation to transform data into decisions that drive business growth.</p>

-<p>🔭 Passion Projects: Creating a YouTube content-driven chatbot, and unraveling the complexities behind recommendation systems that shape our digital experiences.</p>
+<p>🔭 Passion Projects: Streamlining real estate workflows, developing automated lead generation systems, and optimizing property acquisition processes through innovative tech solutions.</p>

-<p>🌱 Skills in Progress: Levelling up in advanced Python, machine learning, and eagerly exploring the intersection of AI with real-world applications.</p>
+<p>🌱 Skills in Progress: Levelling up in advanced automation, real estate systems integration, and eagerly exploring the intersection of AI with real-world applications in real estate.</p>

+<p>👀 Vision: You know...
+I just want to build cool, impactful, tech-driven solutions for the real estate industry, helping sellers reach their goals efficiently and effectively.</p>

+<h4 align="left">🏠 About Maxpeak Home Solutions:</h4>
+<p>At Maxpeak Home Solutions, we specialize in real estate investment and consulting.
+Our mission is to help sellers achieve their goals by providing tailored solutions that maximize property value and expedite transactions.
+Whether you're looking to sell quickly, find the best market opportunities, or streamline your investment portfolio, we have the expertise and technology to support your journey.
+Visit our website to learn more about how we can assist you: <a href="https://www.buyer.maxpeakconsulting.com/home785706" target="_blank">Maxpeak Home Solutions</a>.</p>

 <p>👀 Vision: You know..
 I just want to build cool, impactful, tech </p>